UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 ### Part 2: Synchronising Files and Directories III
 * The `rsync -avz` command ensures that it is in archive mode (recursive, copies symlinks, preserves permissions), is verbose, and compresses on transmission.
+* The --update restricts the copy only to files that are newer than the destination.
 * Note that rsync is "trailing slash sensitive".
 A trailing / on a source means "copy the contents of this directory".
 Without a trailing slash it means "copy the directory".
 -- *Slide End* --